frntc/RAD/readme.md

 The bus timings and cache parameters are stored in SD:RAD/rad.cfg -- in most cases there is no need to modify these values... unless you notify glitches (e.g. when playing NUVIEs or BluREU).
 I experienced such with the (only) cartridge port expander (I own).
 In the configuration file there are alternative timings which remove these problems on my machines.
 It might happen that similar issues occur with other expanders or machines with other expansion port setups (SX64, which I can't test).
 The same counter measures should help there.
 Also one tester reported problems with his ASSY 250407 C64.
 Adjusting the timings WAIT_ENABLE_RW_ADDRLATCH and WAIT_ENABLE_DATA_WRITING (e.g. in +/- 10 steps) helped.
 If you experience problems, reach out for me on forum64.de.

+## Vice Snapshots

+These VSF-files can be created using the Vice emulator (use latest release!) and are similar to what freezer cartridges do: storing the current state of the computer.
+The RAD will restore the memory, VIC, SID, CIA, and CPU states from the stored VSF data (however, timers and CPU-VIC-sync are not restored absolutely accurate).

+Keep in mind that snapshots have to be used with care: they work for C64s and C128s in C64-mode, but a C64-VSF might not work on a C128 and vice versa.
+Also, for example, if you snapshot a C64 in Vice and then load the VSF on a C64 with a different kernal ROM the machine might crash (ROMs are not replaced in the real machine).

 ## Known limitations/bugs